nodejs/node/doc/guides/technical-values.md

 The project uses these technical values to establish priorities and guide collaboration.

-These values reflect the shared values of the collaborators as of this writing and will evolve.
+These are the shared values as of this writing and will evolve.
 We hope they are useful to people new to the project in order to better understand which contributions will be aligned with the current direction and as thinking